genkimats/MyBaito/README.md

-To use the web app, simply access through the link. mybaito.netlify.app/
+To use the web app, simply access through the <a href=mybaito.netlify.app/>link</a>.